jacopotarantino/angular-match-media/README.md

 }
 ```

+Notably features are:

+* Automatic setup (you only need to load the AngularJS module)
+* Automatically sets and updates `$matchMedia` in `$rootScope`
+* Properly detects print events and synchronizes AngularJS
+* Reports light-dark color schemes

 This project improves on jacopotarantino's excellent [angular-match-media](https://github.com/jacopotarantino/angular-match-media) library in various ways:

 * Improved performance (code doesn't rely on `resize` events)